a8m/reflect-examples/README.md

 func (A) Hello() { fmt.Println("World") }

 func main() {
-	v := reflect.ValueOf(A{})
+	// ValueOf returns a new Value, which is the reflection interface to a Go value. v := reflect.ValueOf(A{})
 	m := v.MethodByName("Hello")
 	if m.Kind() != reflect.Func {